A low-latency shared piano for two musicians to jam online.

-Fourhands uses WebRTC to establish p2p connetions for minimal latency 2-person jamming using MIDI keyboards.
+Fourhands uses WebRTC to establish p2p connections for minimal latency 2-person jamming using MIDI keyboards.

 For seamless collaboration on Fourhands, one-way time of 20 ms or less is ideal.
-Typically this can be acheived on wired connections for fairly nearby players (within 35 miles / 50 km.
-Anecdotally, a friend has also acheived this between SF and LA – 350 miles / 500 km).
+Typically this can be achieved on wired connections for fairly nearby players (within 35 miles / 50 km.
+Anecdotally, a friend has also achieved this between SF and LA – 350 miles / 500 km).

-Online jamming has been acheived already, but often not in an accessible and unstructured way.
+Online jamming has been achieved already, but often not in an accessible and unstructured way.

 Comparatively, Fourhands is a simple in-browser solution for which all you need is a MIDI keyboard and an optionally wired internet.
 Because only MIDI data is shared, it is limited to instruments which can output MIDI.